 - We will feature the event on our website, podcast and/or social media to help promote the work you are doing.

-- We will contact our members and supporters in the area via email and invite them to attend the event.
+- We will contact our members and supporters in the area via email and invite them to attend the event if it's open to the public.

 Resources for Your Event